 - 1. Area Settings. - a) Add a region.
-Up to 3 regions are supported.

 A region is the defined area in which the detections are active.

 When drawing the regions, note that a valid region-entering action of a target is that his/her head and shoulder enter the region.